dposse/bballSlackbotUpgraded/README.md

 The dependency injection in `handler.ts` lines 8 and 18 could be moved outside of `handler.ts`.

+The mlb-api and slack-api dependencies in `package.json` use absolute paths from my system.

 #### workspaces/slack-api

 `package.json` scripts use `rm -rf` which could be a problem for windows users.
 Can be replaced with rimraf.
 Also the `build:watch` script uses `yarn build`, but of course you could be using npm.

 Jest code coverage branch percentage is only at 50% due to not directly testing line 28.

+Throw an error if no auth token is present in env vars

 ---